 Plane Watching in Johannesburg

-Plane watching in Johannesburg focuses specifically on Lanseria Airport in the northern suburbs.
+Plane watching in Johannesburg focuses specifically on Lanseria International Airport in the northern suburbs.
 Being a private airport in JHB, Lanseria makes an interesting place to spot all kinds of private and commercial aircraft in South Africa.
 The wide open spaces around Lanseria make it easy to take photos of planes from all angles.